StillNotWorking/LMS-helper-script/camilladsp/README.md

 *Tip: simply remove lower filter(s) from the `Pipeline` if you want to test the overall filter starting from a higher frequency.*
 Note that the Treble control on the `Shortcut` menu are a peak filter at 12000 Hz rather then the typical shelf filter.
 Very easy to edit with a drop down dialog.

 There are two series of House filters.
 HouseQ have Q setting at 0.7.
 HouseFO use fist order high shelf filters.
-These are less flexible, but also nicer group delay graph also tell them appart.
+These are less flexible, but also have nicer group delay graph to tell them appart.

 <img src="Q_HiShelf_vs_FO_HiShelf.png" style=" width:70% "  >